 The Ontario government, working in partnership with its federal and municipal partners, has made historic transit investments to ensure economic, environmental and social benefits for the public and business.
 However, a perfect storm has been brewing: customer demands for affordable fares and reliable service are at an all-time high while capital and operating costs are soaring — and the current US tariff war could drive up expenditures as well.

-To reduce the possibility of a “downward spiral” in service and ridership, the Ontario Transit Funding Forum will analyze and propose a range of revenue tools and policies that support efficient operations and increase passenger trips in the context of modal competition, affordable housing and non-transport priorities.
-Expert speakers and delegates representing government, business, academia and NGOs will share their perspectives so we build a solid foundation for transit funding in Ontario.
-Be sure to register by July 15 to take advantage of early bird rates!
+To reduce the possibility of a “downward spiral” in service and ridership, the sold-out Ontario Transit Funding Forum analyzed and proposed a range of revenue tools and policies that support efficient operations and increase passenger trips in the context of modal competition, affordable housing and non-transport priorities.
+Expert speakers and delegates representing government, business, unions, academia and NGOs shared their recommendations to build a solid foundation for transit funding in Ontario!

 TransForm Lab, Toronto Metropolitan University